sensedeep/dynamodb-onetable/README.md

 OneTable strives to make dealing with DynamoDB and one-table design patterns dramatically easier while still providing easy access to the full DynamoDB API.

-OneTable is not an [ORM](https://en.wikipedia.org/wiki/Object%E2%80%93relational_mapping).
+OneTable is not an [ORM](https://en.wikipedia.org/wiki/Object%E2%80%93relational_mapping) that abstracts away DynamoDB.
 Rather it provides a convenience API over the DynamoDB APIs.
 It offers a flexible high-level API that supports one-table design patterns and eases the tedium working with the standard, unadorned DynamoDB API.

 OneTable can invoke DynamoDB APIs or it can be used as a generator to create DynamoDB API parameters that you can save or execute yourself.